zimmski/go-mutesting/README.md

 All of them have significant flaws in comparison to go-mutesting:

-- Only one type (or even one case) of mutation is implemented
+- Only one type (or even one case) of mutation is implemented.
-- Can only be used for one mutator at a time (manbearpig, Golang-Mutation-testing)
+- Can only be used for one mutator at a time (manbearpig, Golang-Mutation-testing).
-- Mutation is done by content which can lead to lots of invalid mutations (Golang-Mutation-testing)
+- Mutation is done by content which can lead to lots of invalid mutations (Golang-Mutation-testing).
-- New mutators are not easily implemented and integrated
+- New mutators are not easily implemented and integrated.
-- Can only be used for one package or file at a time
+- Can only be used for one package or file at a time.
-- Other scenarios as `go test` cannot be applied
+- Other scenarios as `go test` cannot be applied.
-- Do not properly clean up or handle fatal failures
+- Do not properly clean up or handle fatal failures.
-- No automatic tests to ensure that the algorithms are working at all
+- No automatic tests to ensure that the algorithms are working at all.
-- Uses another language (Golang-Mutation-testing)
+- Uses another language (Golang-Mutation-testing).

 ## <a name="feature-request"></a>Can I make feature requests and report bugs and problems?